-Miles Lasater is a Co-Founder of the Yale Humanist Community and currently serves on the Board of Directors as its Chair.
+Miles Lasater is a Co-Founder of the Yale Humanist Community.
 An alumni of Yale himself, Miles has a BA in computer science.

 Active in the New Haven community, Miles is on the board of the Yale-New Haven Hospital and on Yale’s Advisory Committee on Investor Responsibility.
 In the recent past he has served as a member of the Port Authority of New Haven, on the Board of the Yale Entrepreneurial Society, and was founding Board member of MakeHaven, New Haven’s makerspace.
 Recipient of the Elm-Ivy Award, Miles was recognized by the Mayor of New Haven and the President of Yale for strengthening partnerships among the New Haven and Yale communities.

 As an extension of his interest in civic life, social entrepreneurship and technology, he co-founded SeeClickFix, a Government 2.0 start-up which is growing quickly.
 He has served as volunteer tax preparer and is the creator of New Haven’s Cluefest, an annual city-wide scavenger hunt.
 (Yes, it’s silly, but fun!
 He invites you to join in some time.)

 Christopher Kriesen – Chair of the Board of Directors is a lawyer, teacher, storyteller, and a persistent innovator.
 He is a participant in a year-long program in innovation offered by the Stanford GSB and holds degrees from the University of Connecticut School of Law, Trinity College, and Villanova University.
 He is also a formal student of Zen at Zen Mountain Monastery.